hyperledger/fabric-contract-api-go/tutorials/using-advanced-features.md

 existing, err := ctx.GetStub().GetState(key)

 if err != nil {
-    return errors.New("Unable to interact with world state") }
+    return errors.New("unable to interact with world state") }
 ```